davidindub/designland/README.md

 All the custom Python files pass PEP8 Validation, which I checked both in the development environment and on [PEP8 online](http://pep8online.com/).

-`# noqa` was used in `settings.py` where linebreaks would have broken Django functionality.
+`# noqa` was used in `settings.py` where line breaks would have broken Django functionality.

 <details>